justinmoon/wallets/m5stack/README.md

     main()
 ```

-Just re-run the m5stack and watch the counter rise!
+Upload and restart your m5stack a few times and watch the number go up!

-Notes:
-- This is all exactly how it would work in regular python

 ### `sd.py`